 Jim Rude is an extremely talented food and beverage stylist I have worked in the photography business with for many years.
 Check out his extensive portfolio on his website, Rude on Food.

 Work, then play!

-Jim and I were excited to work on this Beer Float shot after a long video shoot for Saputo Foodservice.
+Jim and I were excited to work on this Beer Float shot after a long video shoot for our client Saputo Foodservice.
 We made a delicious Goat Cheese Spinach Artichoke Dip with their Stella brand cheeses, and the how-to video turned out great!